“Just Be Yourself?”

 no no no

-But stripped of the case-specific punks-vs.-preppies referents, the song reveals itself as something far more insidious—it is at its core an anti-self-actualization anthem.
-The “good message” is that you should not even bother trying to make yourself something greater than what you are, because it’s “fake” and “it’s all been done before,” and because you will incur the wrath of a teenypunker harpie who looks like the ghost of the stillborn third Olsen Twin, and “like[s] you the way you are,” but whose feelings to that effect are conditional upon your only being a poser in the exact same ways that she is a poser, and no others.
+But stripped of the punks-vs.-preppies stuff, the song reveals itself as something far more insidious — it is at its core an anti-self-actualization anthem.
+The “good message” is that you should not even bother trying to make yourself something greater than what you are, because it’s “fake” and “it’s all been done before,” and because you will incur the wrath of a teenypunker harpie who looks like the ghost of the stillborn third Olsen Twin and “likes you the way you are,” but whose feelings to that effect are conditional upon your only being a poser in the exact same ways that she is a poser, and no others.

 Maybe he’s being “fake” when he’s around you, because you are clearly a bitch.
-We’re skeptical of whether “Just be yourself” actually means anything, but we’re pretty sure it isn’t supposed to mean “Just be me.”
+I’m skeptical of whether “just be yourself” actually means anything, but I’m pretty sure it isn’t supposed to mean “just be me.”

 Okay.
 We’re done with Avril.
 But we’re not done with “just be yourself.”
-From what we can tell, the phrase meant something once, long ago—something, we guess, about not bowing to external pressure to change things about yourself that you don’t want to change.
+From what I can tell, the phrase meant something once, long ago — something, I guess, about not bowing to external pressure to change things about yourself that you don’t want to change.
 And that’s cool.
 But now it means “don’t change anything about yourself, ever, period, even if the change would be a positive one, and even if the desire to change is originating within you, because if you desire to change something about yourself then it must be because of evil, oppressive, fake external pressure.”

 What if I want to be read a lot of books and become smarter?
 Nope.
 Fake.
 Keep on being stupid, because everyone should like you the way you are.